facebook/react-native/docs/GettingStarted.md

 If you know that you'll eventually need to include your own native code, Create React Native App is still a good way to get started.
 In that case you'll just need to "[eject](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md#ejecting-from-create-react-native-app)" eventually to create your own native builds.
 If you do eject, the "Building Projects with Native Code" instructions will be required to continue working on your project.

+Create React Native App configures your project to use the most recent React Native version that is supported by the Expo client app.
+The Expo client app usually gains support for a given React Native version about a week after the React Native version is released as stable.
+You can check [this document](https://github.com/react-community/create-react-native-app/blob/master/VERSIONS.md) to find out what versions are supported.

 If you're integrating React Native into an existing project, you'll want to skip Create React Native App and go directly to setting up the native build environment.
 Select "Building Projects with Native Code" above for instructions on configuring a native build environment for React Native.

 <block class="native mac windows linux ios android" />